How Often Should You Wash Hair Extensions?

 Sleep with hair in a loose braid or low ponytail.
 Friction against a pillowcase causes tangling and can loosen attachment points overnight.
 A silk or satin pillowcase reduces friction significantly if you prefer to sleep with hair down.

 Keep heat styling to a minimum.
 Extensions cannot self-repair.
-Every heat styling session causes some degree of irreversible damage.
+Frequent heat styling gradually dries out extension hair, making heat protection especially important.
 When you do use heat, stay below 350°F and always use a protectant.

 Do not skip maintenance appointments.
 Weft extensions need to be moved up every 6 to 8 weeks as your natural hair grows.
 I-tip and K-tip extensions need bond maintenance every 8 to 12 weeks.
 Waiting longer than recommended does not save money — it creates damage that costs more to correct.